geogav/BiodataAnalysisGroup.github.io/pages/code-of-conduct.md

 ## Slack

 Slack will be used as the primary means of lab communication, such as general lab announcements (`#general`), sharing links, sharing and/or discussing papers (`#papers`), and basically any message that can be sent without email.
-There's also a channel for keeping notes from our lab meetings (`#lab-meetings`), as well as channels for methods tips (e.g., `#fmri-methods`) and specific projects.
+There are also dedicated channels for code-related issues / support, as well as for methods, tips and specific projects.
 Try to keep each channel on topic, so that people can subscribe only to the channels that concern them.
 For messages to one person or a small group of people, use the direct message channels.
-Because we pay per Slack user, part-time RAs will be invited as "guests" to the `#undergrads` channel; these users can also use direct messages.

 Full-time lab members should install Slack to their computers and/or phones.
 Part-time lab members should check Slack regularly.
-I get Slack updates on my phone and have do-not-disturb mode enabled for evening and night hours (meaning I will not get your messages then); I encourage you to do the same.
+I get Slack updates on my phone and have do-not-disturb mode enabled for evening and night hours (meaning I will not get your messages then); **I encourage you to do the same**.

-## Lab wiki

-The lab wiki will be used as a repository for lab knowledge, particularly as it pertains to research methods and documentation of lab procedures/ management.
-If you learn something new, share it on the wiki.
-If you're trying to find out how to do something, search first on the wiki.

 ## GitHub

 All projects that involve programming of any kind must use some form of version control.
 We have a GitHub organization set up with unlimited private repositories, allowing you to sync your code to the cloud and share it easily with other lab members.
 We will also use GitHub for sharing script examples and hosting lab toolboxes for general use.

-## Google Drive

-The MemoLab folder on Google Drive is used to store documents and files for general lab use (e.g., IRB documents, stimuli, pdfs, etc).
-It can also be used for some forms of non-identifiable [data](#data-management).

 ## Google Calendar

-Google Calendar is used to host a general lab calendar (MemoLab), as well as calendars for the in-lab testing rooms.
+Google Calendar is used to host a general lab calendar (BioDAG), as well as calendars for the in-lab testing rooms.

 # General policies